NaturalIntelligence/fast-xml-parser/README.md

   * Run tests for a route or from a route
   * Customizable reporting
   * Central dashboard for better monitoring
+  * Options to integrate E2E tests with Jira, Github etc using Central dashboard `Tian`.
 * **[Stubmatic](https://github.com/NaturalIntelligence/Stubmatic)** : Create fake webservices, DynamoDB or S3 servers, Manage fake/mock stub data, Or fake any HTTP(s) call.